SERVIR/ast3-flood-colab/README.md

 # ast3-flood-colab
 This repo hosts submodules and glue code for SERVIR AST3 work on flood.

 To insure ownership of individual AST's work, the main pieces are managed via submodules (see [adding submodules section](#adding-submodules) for more information).
+Currently, this repo hosts the following AST submodules:

  * AST Lee: FIER processing